Packable hyperbolic surfaces with symmetries: Introduction

 \section{Introduction}

-Let $S_g$ be a hyperbolic genus $g\geq 2$ surface, i.e. a complete compact orientable genus $g$ topological surface endowed with a metric of constant sectional curvature $-1$.
-Equivalently, if $\Gamma$ is a discrete torsion-free subgroup of $PSL(2, \mathbb{R})$ acting by isometries on the upper half-plane model of the hyperbolic space $\mathbb{H}^2$, then $S_g = \mathbb{H}^2 / \Gamma$, provided the quotient is compact.
+Let $S_g$ be a hyperbolic surface\footnote{Here and below, we always assume that surfaces are connected, complete, closed (i.e. without boundary), and orientable.
+The Gau\ss--Bonnet theorem implies that a compact surface of genus $g=0$ (sphere) or $g=1$ (torus) cannot be hyperbolic.} of genus $g\geq 2$, i.e. a connected complete compact closed orientable topological surface of genus $g$ endowed with a Riemannian metric of constant sectional curvature $-1$.
+Let $\Gamma$ be a discrete subgroup of $\mathrm{PSL}_2(\mathbb{R})$ acting by isometries on the upper half--plane model of the hyperbolic plane $\mathbb{H}^2$ with compact quotient: in this case $\Gamma$ is called co--compact.
+Then the surface $S_g$ can be equivalently described as the quotient $S_g = \mathbb{H}^2 / \Gamma$ for an appropriate co--compact torsion--free $\Gamma < \mathrm{PSL}_2(\mathbb{R})$.

-Let $C$ be a set of geodesic circles embedded in $S_g$ with non-intersecting interiors.
+Let $C$ be a set of geodesic circles embedded in $S_g$ with non--intersecting interiors.
 Let $T_C$ be the packing graph whose vertices are the centres of the circles in $C$, which are connected by an edge whenever the corresponding circles are tangent.

 The surface $S_g$ is called \textit{packable} by circles in $C$ if its packing graph $T_C$ viewed as embedded in $S_g$ with geodesic edges provides a combinatorial triangulation of $S_g$.
 Here and below by a (combinatorial) triangulation of $S_g$ we mean $S_g$ as a topological surface with an embedded locally finite graph $T$ such that $S_g \setminus T$ is a union of topological triangles.